Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/aad.md

 ### AAD authentication for Azure Kubernetes Service

-Within Azure Kubernetes Service (AKS), Pod-Identity creates identities and bindings as Kubernetes primitives that allow pods to access
+Within Azure Kubernetes Service (AKS), (AAD Pod Identity)[https://github.com/Azure/aad-pod-identity#readme] creates identities and bindings as Kubernetes primitives that allow pods to access
 Azure resources that authenticates AAD as an identity provider.

 This reference architecture uses AAD Pod-Identity on all service containers.